LonamiWebs/Telethon/README.md

 ### Updating the `scheme.tl`
 Have you found a more updated version of the `scheme.tl` file?
 Those are great news!
 Updating is as simple as grabbing the [latest version](https://github.com/telegramdesktop/tdesktop/blob/master/Telegram/SourceFiles/mtproto/scheme.tl) and replacing the one you can find in this same directory by the updated one.
-Don't forget to run `python3 tl_generator.py` afterwards and specifying the new layer number to be used when creating the `TelegramClient`.
+Don't forget to run `python3 tl_generator.py`.

 If the changes weren't too big, everything should still work the same way as it did before; but with extra features.